Important Tax Deadlines 2026

 Doing taxes for someone who died

 In Canada, handling taxes for someone who has passed away involves filing a final tax return, known as the “final return,” for the deceased.
-The deadlines for filing and making payments on the final return depend on the date of death and whether the deceased, their spouse, or common-law partner was running a business at the time of death
+The deadlines for filing and making payments on the final return depend on the date of death and whether the deceased, their spouse, or common-law partner was running a business at the time of death.

-If a person dies early in 2024, on or before the filing due date for their 2023 T1 Return, and they have not filed that return, the due date for filing that return and paying any balance owed is:
+If a person dies early in 2025, on or before the filing due date for their 2025 T1 Return, and they have not filed that return, the due date for filing that return and paying any balance owed is:

-• 6 months after the date of death, on the same calendar day as the date of death
+• 6 months after the date of death, on the same calendar day as the date of death.

-Any balance owed on the surviving spouse’s or common-law partner’s 2023 return must still be paid on or before April 30, 2024, to avoid interest charges.
+Any balance owed on the surviving spouse’s or common-law partner’s 2025 return must still be paid on or before April 30, 2026, to avoid interest charges.

 • Six months after the date of death.